XavierSpycy/NumPyNMF/README.md

 ## 8. Update Log & TODO List
 - 2023-10-20
     - TODO List:
-    - NumPy memory preallocation
+        - NumPy memory preallocation :x: (Conflicts with readability)
-    - Reasons for algorithmic non-functionality
+        - Reasons for algorithmic non-functionality (Done: 2023-11-24)
-    - GUI interface
+        - GUI interface (Done: 2024-02-01)
 - 2023-11-10
     - Update Log:
         - Enhanced `algorithm.NMF` module
         - Fixed non-functionality of several algorithms
-- 2023-11
+- 2023-11-24
     - Update Log:
         - Deprecated some modules and decoupled `algorithm.nmf`, which makes it flexible for users to transfer on other tasks
         - Integrated the basic functions in the deprecated modules into `BasicNMF`
+- 2024-02-01
+    - Update Log:
+        - Released user interface scripts.
+        - Introduced advanced techniques.
+        - Streamlined processes in a step-by-step manner

 ## 9. :handshake: Contribution
 We welcome contributions of any kind, whether it's suggesting new features, reporting bugs, or helping with code optimizations.
 Here are the steps to get started: